ar7ch/ar7ch.github.io/site/content/about.md

 +++
 title = "About"
-date = "2025-09-07"
+showMetadata = false
 draft = false
 +++

 Hi, I’m Artem.

 This is my personal blog.
 I write about engineering, tooling, and things I’m building.